jundalisay/foodrescue/content/privacy.md

 ## Additional Policies

-Aside from our organizational privacy disclosure, you may also be interested in reading about our commitment to privacy in other programs of Food Rescue PH.
+Aside from our organizational privacy disclosure, you may also be interested in reading about our commitment to privacy in other programs of Food Rescue Philippines.
 These policies outline the steps that we are taking to ensure we collect, process, and potentially release the right information to create a safe environment for you to be involved in our programs.

 * **Research**: [Privacy Promise for Research Data](/research/privacy)